Daktic/TFSA/README.md

 ### Addressing Potential Questions and Concerns:
 - What if people can just pay directly without buying metro-specific fare?
 E.g. in the NYC metro, users can just use a credit card directly to pay fare.
-  - Not all metros have this; we are designing this with all metros in mind :)
+  - Not all metros have this; we are designing this with all metros in mind.
+Creating this network would allow users in the ecosystem to be rewarded from it.
-  - Employer subsidy case - employer isnt just going to give you cash
+  - Employer subsidy case - employer isnt just going to give you cash.
 - How does the volatility in price of ETH, BTC, other tokens that can be exchanged for TFSA impact the monetary value of TFSA?
 Will employers have to pay more to stock their employees commute accounts if BTC is up?
   - The TFSA has its own ecosystem meaning the price of the TFSA token will be dependent on the supply and demand of users using the ecosystem.
-Employers can also directly work with the issuer in which they wouldn't have to pay more and still pay a fixed price.
+Employers can also directly work with the issuer in which they wouldn't have to pay more and can still pay a fixed price.
 - Is this only a use case for the metro system?
-  - No, this can be expanded upon just the metro network, it can include bus, bicycle, other transportation forms, and other FSA types
+  - No, this can be expanded upon just the metro network, it can include bus, bicycle, other transportation forms, and other FSA type accounts.
+This can also be thought of as a concept in which specific ecosystems can have an umbrella like structure.
 - Why would the transportation companies or governments approve this system change?
   - Users can still pay in fiat if they want to however this optimizes different metro systems across the country while also giving transportation companies an opportunity for another stream of revenue which is from LP rewards and potentially transaction fees onchain
 - How would you make users and companies adopt your system?